johnproodian/readme-generator/README.md

 1. Be sure that Node.js is installed on your machine.
 2. Clone the repo from GitHub.
 2. Run ```npm install``` from the root directory.
-3. Start the application by running ```node index``` from the command line
+3. Start the application by running ```node index``` from the command line.

 ## Usage
+1. Start the application by running ```node index``` from the command line.
+2. Follow the command line prompts.

+### Walkthrough
 See the Screencastify walkthrough [here](https://watch.screencastify.com/v/LhYfNqcEK5SL45q8Zm9V) (sorry for all the scratching...).
+Upon completion of the prompts, the app should generate a README file along the lines of [this one](/generated-README.md).

 ### Screenshot of prompts and answers in the terminal:

 ![readme generator prompts and answers in the terminal](/images/readme-generator-terminal.png)

-See an example of a generated README file [here](/generated-README.md)

 ## Built With
 * JavaScript